leaf-ai/studio-go-runner/README.md

 docker run -v $GOPATH:/project runner
 ```

+After the container from the run completes you will find a runner binary file in the src/github.com/SentientTechnologies/studio-go-runner/bin directory.
 # Runtime Environment
 studioml uses the python virtual environment tools to deploy python applications and uses no isolation other than that offered by python.